 Similarly to characters of the symmetric group, we give an MPS algorithm for Kostka numbers.
 The first step of mapping Kostka numbers onto quantum spin chains was shown in ~\cite{crichigno2024quantumspinchainssymmetric}.
 We give a corresponding MPO construction and code for running this algorithm in the final secton of this paper.

 {\em Related work.} Most of the existing classical algorithms for computing $S_n$ characters use variants of a recursive formula known as the Murnaghan–Nakayama rule~\cite{murnaghan1937characters,nakayama1940some}.
-Agorithmic versions of this formula can be found e.g. in~\cite{hepler1996complexity,eugeciouglu1985algorithms}.
-An efficient classical algorithm that computes a small additive error approximation of the normalized character $\chi_\lambda(g)/d_\lambda$, where $d_\lambda$ is the irrep dimension is described by Jordan~\cite{jordan2009fastquantumalgorithmsapproximating}.
+Algorithmic versions of this formula can be found e.g. in~\cite{hepler1996complexity,eugeciouglu1985algorithms}.
+An efficient classical algorithm that computes a small additive error approximation of $S_n$ characters normalized by the irrep dimension is described by Jordan~\cite{jordan2009fastquantumalgorithmsapproximating}.
 Classical and quantum algorithms for computing multiplicity coefficients closely related to $S_n$ characters were studied in \cite{bravyi2024quantum, larocca2024quantumalgorithmsrepresentationtheoreticmultiplicities}.

 {\em Organization of the paper:} Section~\ref{sec:background} provides a necessary background on group representation theory.
 Section~\ref{sec:spin_chain} gives a simplified derivation of Crichigno and Prakash mapping from characters of $S_n$ to quantum spin chains.
 Sections~\ref{sec:classical} and~\ref{sec:quantum} contain our main results — an MPS algorithm for characters of $S_n$ and a quantum circuit that prepares the corresponding MPS.
 Sampling problems for granular probability distributions and reductions from weak-to-strong simulation are discussed in Section~\ref{sec:granular}.
 An extension of our MPS algorithm to computing Kostka numbers is given in Section~\ref{sec:Kostka}.